uiuc-ae353/uiuc-ae353.github.io/design_project_1.md

 You may organize your report however you like, but a natural structure might be to have sections titled Introduction, Model, Design, Results, and Conclusion.

+#### Submission Instructions

+To make it easier logistically, there will be two assigned submissions for this project on Canvas.
+Please submit the following separately:

+1. Report: Submit a pdf version of your report.
+2. Code: Compress your code into a zip file and submit the zip file.
    Before compressing your files into a compressed zip file for submission, the project folder should look like this:

 ```
 ├── ae353_cmg-EoM.ipynb